counteractive/security-controls/README.md

 * [x] Capture hierarchical mappings for CIS CSC (excluding implementation groups)
 * [x] Capture implementation groups for CIS CSC
 * [ ] POC for visualization capabilities
+* [x] Add an optional sequence number for controls at a tier (within a framework) for in-source ordering
 * [ ] Capture associative mappings for CIS CSC to NIST CSF (from CIS CSC source)
 * [ ] Capture hierarchical mappings for 800-53
 * [ ] Capture hierarchical mappings for ASVS